Our Trustees and Advisory Board support our team in Edinburgh and our partners in Malawi who are the key to success in achieving our goals.

 James Turing, Founder & CEO

-James, the great nephew of Alan Turing, graduated from the University of Edinburgh in 2015 with an MEng (Civil Engineering with Architecture) and is now finishing a PhD in International Development in Edinburgh, whilst working for the Turing Trust.
+James, the great nephew of Alan Turing, graduated from the University of Edinburgh with an MEng (Civil Engineering with Architecture) and a PhD in International Development.
 James has presented his work at international meetings in the US and Japan and organised a conference on solar waste, repair and recycling in Nairobi, Kenya.
 James has worked within the charity sector for over a decade working with large charities such as Marie Curie in Scotland and in building small NGOs in Ghana, which led to the foundation of the Turing Trust.
 In his current role he is focused on enabling the Turing Trust to scale its impact and realise the organisation’s vision.

 Neil joined the Turing Trust as a volunteer in 2015.
 He has a background in delivering government IT projects with 30 years’ experience in technical support and project management and operational management.
 He has been working as our operations manager since 2017 leading our operations in the UK and supporting our African project teams.
 Neil’s current role includes managing our Malawi programme of work and various associated projects.